|Nutritional Guidelines (per serving)|

 Preheat the oven to 375 F. Brush the inside of a 6 to 8-cup soufflé or deep casserole dish with 1 1/2 tablespoons of the softened butter, or grease 6 individual ramekins, dividing the butter evenly.
 Sprinkle the buttered surface evenly with the grated Parmesan cheese.
 Set aside while you prepare the filling.

 In a separate medium saucepan, melt the remaining butter over medium heat and stir in the flour and salt with a wooden spoon.
 Cook, whisking constantly, for 30 seconds to cook out the flour.

 Add the milk to the flour while whisking vigorously and cook for about 4 minutes, until the mixture thickens.

 Beat the egg whites on high speed until stiff peaks form in a scrupulously clean bowl (a greasy or dirty bowl will prevent the eggs from stiffening).

-Stir one-third of the egg whites into the spinach.
+Stir 1/3 of the egg whites into the spinach.